BryanJecie/BryanJecie/README.md

 <p>
       I'm a full-stack developer from Butuan City, Philippines, with over a years of experience in commercial development.
 Mostly I work on the back-end, coding on PHP Laravel Frameworks with MySQL database.
-Also, I'm engaged in front-end development on JavaScript using different client-side frameworks like Vue.js, Javascript
+Also, I'm engaged in front-end development on JavaScript using different client-side frameworks like Vue.js, jQuery, BootstrapVue, PrimeVu
 </p>

 <strong> Working on:</strong>